 We note that this is a large project that is likely to generate significant traffic and that the intersection of RR42 with Hwy 627 has some challenges.
 It has poor sight distances and the geometric improvements are constrained by the coal mine's highway bridge over their haul road west of the intersection, making the tapers on this side of the intersection short.
-It is my understanding that the underpass is no longer needed because the mining on the south side of the highway is complete.
+The underpass is still required as there are still some mining operations on the south side of the highway.